 Principle 1: Don’t collect or store more information than you need to perform your service

 As a third party with direct access to user information, it can be tempting to collect the information “just in case” you want to use it for an initiative in the future.
 Don’t do this.
 Only collect the bare minimum information you need to provide the service.
 We take this to heart here at Branch — which is why we don’t collect data like end users’ names or email addresses.
 We neither want nor need that data.

 This same principle applies to storing the data as well.
 Don’t store data for longer than you need, and if you do, make sure it’s cleansed.
 That’s why, for example, after 7 days, Branch effectively renders unreadable its logs of end user data.
-This is because, even though it could be nice to have that data available “just in case,” we’ve made the determination that the “just in case” doesn’t justify the privacy and security benefits of limiting the scope of the data that we store.
+This is because, even though it could be nice to have that data available “just in case,” we’ve made the determination that the “just in case” doesn’t outweigh the privacy and security benefits of limiting the scope of the data that we store.